rofergon/Speed-Rush-2D-contract/README.md

 - Drift: Wheels (stat2) and Transmission (stat3)
 - Turn: Wheels (stat3) and Wheels (stat2)

+## Marketplace

+The system includes a complete marketplace that allows:
+- List complete cars with or without their parts
+- List individual parts
+- Buy cars and parts
+- Cancel listings
+- Configurable marketplace fee (2.5% default)

+## Condition and Repair System

+- Cars start with 100% condition
+- Condition degrades by 5% after each race
+- Cars can be repaired at the workshop for a fee
+- Condition directly affects car performance

 ## Prerequisites

 - Node.js >= v16